 Throughout this period Zenith’s customer relationship management team worked closely with customers to identify over 450 policy changes, resulting in customer saving opportunities of up to £7 million.

-Policy recommendations with over £7 million in savings opportunities.
+Policy recommendations with £7 million in savings opportunities.

 This included everything from mileage reviews and risk management to choice list and Whole Life Cost (WLC) analysis.
 And we won’t stop there; we’re always looking for more ways to improve efficiency, it’s just what we do.